veraleitaodev/veraleitaodev/README.md

 ## HI! 👋🏻

-I am a Full Stack Web Developer.
+I am a junior Full Stack Web Developer.
 When I'm not programming, I am most likely hiking, travelling or embarrassing my kids!

 🌱 I’m currently brushing up on PHP skills by building a restaurant app using php / laravel.